 - Use an electric mixer.
 It’s important to make sure that the ingredients are blended together well.
 Otherwise, the dough can be dry and crumbly, making it difficult to wrap the olives.
 I’ve never done it, but you could probably use a food processor as well.

 - Don’t add all the flour at once.
-Too much flour will also make the dough dry.
+Too much flour will also make the dough dry; not enough and the dough will be wet and spread when baked.
 The amount of flour needed depends on the quantity of water in your butter, as well as the humidity levels where you live – and on the day you’re cooking.
 So, add 1/2 cup flour to start, then add more if the dough is too wet.

 - Refrigerate the pastry-wrapped olives before baking.
 Having made these balls several times, I find they come out best if prepared and then refrigerated for at least 1 hour before baking.
 If the dough is too warm, it can spread and they don’t keep a nice rounded shape.